matteo-prosperi/aws-tools-for-powershell/README.md

 | **[AWSPowerShell.NetCore](https://www.powershellgallery.com/packages/AWSPowerShell.NetCore)** | 6.0 - 6.2 (and 3.0 - 5.1 when .NET Framework 4.7.2 is installed) |
 | **[AWS.Tools](https://www.powershellgallery.com/packages/AWS.Tools.Common)*** | 6.0 - 6.2 (and 3.0 - 5.1 when .NET Framework 4.7.2 is installed) |

 *_AWS.Tools_ is the new modular variant of AWS Tools for PowerShell offered in prerelease.
 Please provide feedback by opening a GitHub issue in this repository if you encounter any problem using it.
 In order to manage each AWS service, install from [PowerShell Gallery](https://www.powershellgallery.com/) the corresponding module (e.g. [AWS.Tools.EC2](https://www.powershellgallery.com/packages/AWS.Tools.EC2), [AWS.Tools.S3](https://www.powershellgallery.com/packages/AWS.Tools.S3)...).
+More details about _AWS.Tools_ can be found [here](https://github.com/aws/aws-tools-for-powershell/issues/33).

 ## Additional Resources